 The two-mica granites can be considered as syn-D3 and are commonly emplaced along the core of D3 regional folds, whereas the emplacement of the biotite granites is mostly controlled by D3 shear zones and late Variscan tectonic structures, so their emplacement can be syn-D3, late-D3, late-to-post-D3, or even post-tectonic.
 Therefore, Sn and W mineralizations occur almost exclusively sub-parallel to the regional Hercynian structures and associated with shear zones, following the same trend as the granites.

 The distribution of the Sn-W deposits is related to granite outcrops.
 The deposits can be found either within the peripheral part of the intrusive itself (greisen, stockwork and vein deposits), or in its vicinity in metasedimentary sequences (stockwork, vein and skarn deposits).
 In general, breccia pipes, sulfide replacement or skarn types are less often developed.
 Sn-W deposits or showings are normally not found within large granitic outcrops.
 When present, they mark the occurrence of granitic intrusions into older granites or features of the granite-aplite-pegmatite sequence.

 Exploited discrete quartz vein (lode-type; up to 1.5 m thick) in granite with wolframite, sulphides, cassiterite, and flourite.

 A drift in an underground mine with visible gently dipping discrete quartz vein; the thickness of the vein is up to 1 m.

-Detail from picture above; the granite is unaltered.
+Detail from picture above; the granite is slightly altered besides the vein.